Hyperthyroidism in Cats

 Choosing a treatment for feline thyroid disease

-When choosing a treatment, you’ll want to consider cost, convenience and the disposition of your cat.
-Daily use of methimazole is the most cost-effective treatment, but if you have trouble giving medications to your cat, you may need to use another option.
-Although surgery and I-131 radiation therapy have high initial costs, once done, you only have to do regular blood-work monitoring.
-And, as previously noted, an iodine-restricted diet can be a good non-invasive solution if you can ensure that your cat will be eating only the special food.
+Daily use of methimazole is the most cost-effective treatment, but if you have trouble giving medications to your cat, you might need to use another option.
+Although surgery and I-131 radiation therapy have high initial costs, once done you only have to do regular blood work monitoring.
+And an iodine-restricted diet can be a good noninvasive solution if you can ensure that your cat will be eating only the special food.